 All your notes and highlights automatically appear on study cards.
 Flip them over and find the definition of a glossary term or the note attached to the highlighted passage.
 Choose which highlight colours to review, and include chapter vocabulary from the glossary — automatically.
 To make sure you really know your stuff, you can shuffle your cards to study.

-Educators can include iBooks textbooks in the complete courses they create for the new iTunes U. And the textbooks work seamlessly with the iTunes U app for iPad.
-For example, students can tap the name of the book in the assignment list to start reading it right away, and notes they take in iBooks will appear along with the other course notes in the iTunes U app.
+Educators can include iBooks textbooks in the complete courses they create for iTunes U. And the textbooks work seamlessly with the iTunes U app for iPad.
+For example, students can tap the name of the book in the assignment list to start reading it straight away, and notes they take in iBooks will appear along with the other course notes in the iTunes U app.